bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

 groups, and users restricted to only see products in their groups.
 Several parameters are described in more detail below.
-Most of the configuration of groups and their relationship to products is done on the "Groups" and "Product" pages of the "Administration" area.
+Most of the configuration of groups and their relationship to products is done on the :guilabel:`Groups` and :guilabel:`Product` pages of the :guilabel:`Administration` area.
-The options on this page control global default behavior.
+The options on this page control global default behaviour.
 For more information on Groups and Group Security, see :ref:`groups`.